 Sale, Exchange or Retirement of the Notes.
 Upon the sale, exchange or retirement of a Note, a U.S. Holder will recognize taxable gain or loss equal to the difference between the amount realized on the sale, exchange or retirement and the U.S. Holder's adjusted tax basis in the Note.
-Gain or loss, if any, will generally be U.S. source for purposes of computing a U.S. Holder's foreign tax credit limitation.
-For these purposes, the amount realized does not include any amount attributable to accrued stated interest, which will be treated as interest as described under '-Stated Interest' above.
-A U.S. Holder's adjusted tax basis in a Note generally will equal such U.S. Holder's initial investment in the Note increased by any original issue discount included in income and decreased by any bond premium previously amortized and principal payments or payments other than qualified stated interest previously received, and in the case of Additional Notes further decreased by any prior accrued interest that was excluded from income as described in '-Prior Accrued Interest on Additional Notes' above.
+Gain or loss, if any, will generally be U.S.-source for purposes of computing a U.S. Holder's foreign tax credit limitation.
+For these purposes, the amount realized does not include any amount attributable to accrued interest, which will be treated as interest as described under '-Stated Interest' above.
+A U.S. Holder's adjusted tax basis in a Note generally will equal such U.S. Holder's initial investment in the Note increased by any original issue discount included in income and decreased by any bond premium previously amortized and principal payments or payments other than qualified stated interest previously received.
+In the case of Additional Notes, a U.S. Holder's tax basis should not include any amount of pre-acquisition accrued interest to the extent not included in income, as described in '-Pre-Acquisition Accrued Interest on Additional Notes' above.

 Except as described below, gain or loss realized on the sale, exchange or retirement of a Note will generally be capital gain or loss and will be long-term capital gain or loss if at the time of sale, exchange or retirement the Note has been held for more than one year.
 An exception to this general rule applies in the case of a Short-Term Note to the extent of any accrued discount not previously included in the U.S. Holder's taxable income.
 See '-Original Issue Discount and Variable Rate Notes' above.
-In addition, other exceptions to this general rule apply in the case of certain Foreign Currency Notes (as defined below) and Contingent Payment Debt Instruments.
-See '-Foreign Currency Notes' below and '-Contingent Payment Debt Instruments' above.
+In addition, other exceptions to this general rule apply in the case of certain Foreign Currency Notes (as defined below).
+See '-Foreign Currency Notes' below.

 Foreign Currency Notes.
-The rules applicable to Notes denominated in (or the payments on which are determined by reference) to a currency other than U.S. Dollars ('Foreign Currency Notes') could require some or all of the gain or loss on the sale, exchange or other disposition of a Foreign Currency Note to be recharacterized as ordinary income or loss.
-The rules applicable to Foreign Currency Notes are complex and their application may depend on the U.S. Holder's particular U.S. federal income tax situation.
-For example, various elections are available under these rules, and whether a U.S. Holder should make any of these elections depends on the U.S. Holder's particular U.S. federal income tax situation.
+The rules applicable to Notes denominated in (or the payments on which are determined by reference to) a currency other than U.S. Dollars ('Foreign Currency Notes') could require some or all of the gain or loss on the sale, exchange or other disposition of a Foreign Currency Note to be recharacterized as ordinary income or loss.
+The rules applicable to Foreign Currency Notes are complex.
+Various elections are available under these rules.
 U.S. Holders are urged to consult their tax advisers regarding the U.S. federal income tax consequences of the acquisition, ownership and disposition of Foreign Currency Notes.

-A U.S. Holder who uses the cash method of tax accounting and who receives a payment of qualified stated interest (or who receives proceeds from a sale, exchange or other disposition attributable to accrued stated interest) in a foreign currency with respect to a Foreign Currency Note will be required to include in income the U.S. Dollar value of the foreign currency payment (determined based on a spot rate on the date the payment is received) regardless of whether the payment is in fact converted into U.S. Dollars at that time, and this U.S. Dollar value will be the U.S. Holder's tax basis in the foreign currency received.
+A U.S. Holder who uses the cash-method of tax accounting and who receives a payment of qualified stated interest (or who receives proceeds from a sale, exchange or other disposition attributable to accrued stated interest) in a foreign currency with respect to a Foreign Currency Note will be required to include in income the U.S. Dollar value of the foreign currency payment (determined based on a spot rate on the date the payment is received) regardless of whether the payment is in fact converted into U.S. Dollars at that time, and this U.S. Dollar value will be the U.S. Holder's tax basis in the foreign currency received.